 If you’re familiar with Harry Price’s work, and how carefully he phrased his reports, you’ll understand why this account is credible.

-One problem with questions of telepathy is the same reason Albert Einstein – initially, a believer in telepathy – rejected the notion: That is ESP (including telepathy) doesn’t fall of sharply and isn’t diluted with distance between the sender and receiver.
+One problem with questions of telepathy is the same reason Albert Einstein – initially, a believer in telepathy – rejected the notion: It’s possible that ESP (including telepathy) doesn’t fall off sharply and isn’t diluted with distance between the sender and receiver.
 (Technically, this relates to the inverse square law.)

-In other words, the psychic investigator might be picking up thoughts from someone researching the site’s history, at a laptop computer 500 miles away.
+In other words, the psychic ghost hunter might perceive thoughts from someone merely researching the site’s history, at a laptop computer 500 miles away.

 Is that likely?
 I’m not sure.

 Perhaps telepathy isn’t isolated to the investigation site.